AlexGustafsson/practical-factorization-comparison/README.md

 Found in `pollards_rho_algorithm.py`, the Pollard's algorithm implemented consists of the following pseduocode:

 ```
+def PollardsRhoAlgorithm(n)
-if N is 1
+    if n is 1
         1 is a factor.
 Stop
-add N to the stack 'stack' to try with the first g(x)
+    add n to the stack 'stack' to try with the first g(x)
     while the stack is not empty
         pop an element a from the stack
         if a is prime
             a is a factor
         else
             f = 1, x = 2, y = 2
             while f is 1
                 x = g(x), y = g(g(x))
                 f = gcd(x - y, a)
-        if f is N
+            if f is n
                 add a to stack to try with the next g(x)
             else
                 add f and a / f to the stack
 ```

 _Note: the function `g(x)` is tested in the following order: `g(x)=x^2+1`, `g(x)=x^3+1`, `g(x)=x+1`.
 If you're interested in why those functions are tested in that order, please refer to the paper._